ivanch/notificc/README.md

 Reverse proxing a react-router app isn't so easy, so you'll have to build the Docker image again and deploy it.

 ## Building Docker image
-1. `npm run build`.
-This will take a while.
+1. Run `sh build.sh` (This will take a while)
-2. `docker build --force-rm -t joseivanchechen/notify-change:latest .`.
-This will take a while.
-3. If you're running the container, stop it with `docker stop notify`
+2. If you're running the container, stop it with `docker stop notify`
-4. If you have created the container, remove it with `docker rm notify`
+3. If you have created the container, remove it with `docker rm notify`
-5. Create and run the container, as stated in **Usage** step 3.
+4. Create and run the container, as stated in **Usage** step 3.

 ## Resource usage
 Nginx and API uses about 50MB RAM.
 CPU only grows a little when the checker compares two images.